Are you planning on taking a coach holiday?

 The website or brochure that you see before you make your booking should have details of how many meals are included in your coach holiday.

 Most companies give a breakdown of how many and what type of meals are included.
-For example, this tour of Andalucia includes 8 breakfasts and 8 evening meals.
+For example, an 8-night tour of Andalucia I looked at includes 8 breakfasts and 8 evening meals.
 That means any meals in between these times are at your own expense.

 What is included depends on the type of coach holiday, and where you are visiting.